 ARE YOU OVERWHELMED WITH THE NUMBER OF EVENTS?
 I am.
 So is the consumer.
 "Handmade" has flooded the market.

 Supply of craft is generated by all makers of craft.
 Art schools promote their programs and fill students with optimistic expectations that they can support themselves with the skills learned.
 Garth Clark says: "We are hugely overproducing art students for a market that can only accept a small number."
 The same scenario exists with the craft programs.

 Additional sellers come from the baby boomer generation who pursue a 2nd career to express their creativity.
 While there is nothing wrong with this new dedication, it astounds me that too often their primary objective is to recover their materials costs.

 Back to basic economics and the principles of supply and demand

 Let's be honest.
 The flood of "handmade" has impacted the market.
 We have generated an excess of supply far beyond market demand.
-All these shows, festivals, online craft sites, auctions, fairs, etc. have greatly expanded supply available to a finite number of consumers.
-In other words, rapid growth of supply has exceeded demand.
+All these shows, festivals, online craft sites, auctions, fairs, etc. have greatly expanded the supply available to a finite number of consumers.
+In other words, the rapid growth of supply has exceeded demand.

 SUPPLY AND DEMAND